joshbegley/nyt-latest/previous.md

 `Five of the people flown to Liberia under the Trump administration’s third-country deportation program resisted leaving the plane.
 They were then flown to Equatorial Guinea.`\
 https://www.nytimes.com/2026/08/21/world/africa/us-deportees-liberia-equatorial-guinea.html

-**Is U.S. Open Fan Week Still Free if All the Passes Are Gone?**\
+**Fan Week at the U.S. Open Is Still Free, if a Bit Confusing**\
-`For the first time, fans this year must show passes to attend the tennis tournament’s free Fan Week.
-And registration is already closed — at least for now.`\
+`An awkward policy change casts doubt on how the tennis tournament’s popular free first week will work.`\
 https://www.nytimes.com/2026/08/21/nyregion/us-open-fan-week-passes.html

 **Meghan of Sussex Eyes Role in Netflix Show ‘The Gentlemen’**\